 I think the internet age especially is one where we don't have to try and make movies for everyone anymore.
 We can be just fine making films for a niche audience, and surviving by reaching that niche online.
 I'm not saying that movies before the internet had to be designed for a mainstream audience.
 What I'm saying is that producers and filmmakers used to have some sort of an idea of what they would need to do to be watchable by a large audience and not be hated.
 It seems that more and more films are trying to go against the grain and be weird just to get an internet following, just to attain that legendary cult status.

-Not the greatest lead in to Friday the 13th, in fact Friday the 13th has nothing to do with any of this, I'm just thinking about it.
+Not the greatest lead in to the remake of Friday the 13th.
+In fact Friday the 13th has nothing to do with any of this, I'm just thinking about it.
 Friday the 13th is a film that I saw in theaters when it first came out.
 I remember not liking it.
 Then I never watched it again until like 3 nights ago.
 I thought about either reviewing this or the defining, 5-star film Falling Down with Michael Douglas.
 There's a lot I could say about Falling Down here, but suffice to say that it's a fantastic film, and it's a shame that the writer never did anything else.

 Friday the 13th is flawed, there is no doubt about that.
 I have a new friend that I've been hanging out with, we're both huge horror film fans.
 He lent me the 13th, and I was texting him about it later that night.
 He said, a movie to me is good if it's entertaining.
 And yes, this movie is entertaining.
 But I'm sorry, it must take more than that.
 Friday the 13th is entertaining, and in fact it's not even all bad.
 It just in no way is a great film, and barely even a good one.